tinix84/ELECTRICALPYTHON/README.md

 - Paul Ortman | Power Quality Engineer - Idaho Power | Instructor - University of Idaho

 In this repository, there are:
-- EESignal (Used primarily for signals and systems or signal/power quality)
+- EESIGNAL (Used primarily for signals and systems or signal/power quality)
-- EEPower (Used primarily for electrical power calculations)
+- EEPOWER (Used primarily for electrical power calculations)